AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/menus.md

 `panel`

->	When your menu item is selected, the Stingray editor attempts to load *.html* and *.js* files with this name.
+>	When your menu item is selected, the editor attempts to load *.html* and *.js* files with this name.
 Required.

 `width` and `height`